dmnavarro/bring-your-own-data-labs/labs/03_interactive_sql_queries/optional.md

 > Note: This lab will run on the Curated dataset and table
 >
+> &#128161; By partitioning your data, you can restrict the amount of data scanned by each query, thus improving performance and reducing cost.

 If a new partition is added, the **Data Catalog** used by Athena should be updated to recognise the new partition.
 A common way to detect newly added partitions is to run the Glue Crawler once a new partition is added.
 In Lab 2 we went through how to orchestrate your jobs and crawlers to run periodically or with on-demand triggers.
 Another approach is to use [MSCK RERAIR TABLE](https://docs.aws.amazon.com/athena/latest/ug/msck-repair-table.html) command to automatically add the partitions to the catalog.
 This command if the partitioning structure conforms to Hive structure *(s3://dataset/{col1=value}/{col2=value})*.
 If the portioning structure does not conform to Hive *(for example: s3://dataset/2019/Jan and s3://dataset/2018/Feb)*, then you might have to run the Crawler or manually add the partitions by using ALTER TABLE in Athena